The Ultimate Guide to Working With An Out-Of-Network Dietitian

 Step 2: Verify Nutrition Counseling Coverage and CPT Codes

 Once you have reviewed your policy, contact your insurance provider to confirm coverage for nutrition counseling.
+You can use the number on the back of your card.
 Specifically, inquire about the following:

 • CPT Codes: Relevant CPT codes for nutrition counseling include: